What Is Polkadot and Is It a Good Investment?

-Polkadot weeds out bad investors.
-If you invest in but aren’t engaged in how the system evolves, your DOT tokens are released and reinvested into the ecosystem.
+Polkadot weeds out bad investors by releasing their DOT tokens into the ecosystem.
 This leaves room for serious investors to help Polkadot improve the way it offers services.

-Polkadot was first introduced by its founder, Gavin Wood, in 2016 via a whitepaper.
-At fewer than five years old with less than a year in the stock market, it has no track record for comparison yet, which makes it significantly riskier.
+Polkadot was created by Ethereum founder Gavin Wood and introduced in 2016 via a whitepaper.
+As a newer cryptocurrency, it has little track record for comparison, which makes it significantly riskier.
+Other risks include:

 Is Polkadot a Good Investment?

 Polkadot is still very young.
 If you like taking risks, your investment could pay off big in the long run.
-But it could also go bust if a newer, better technology comes along in the form of a competitor and overtakes Polkadot.
+But it could also go bust if a newer, better technology comes along and overtakes Polkadot.

-While Polkadot has many projects in the pipeline, it will take some time for this new cryptocurrency to see true success.
-The good news is that it already has monetary value in exchanges, making it a stock worth watching.
+While Polkadot has many projects in the pipeline, it will take some time for its cryptocurrency to see true success.
+The good news is that it already has monetary value in exchanges, making it a crypto worth watching.

 GOBankingRates’ Crypto Guides